 However, that might not be a sign of decline for Quavo, as these characteristics have plagued his music since the beginning of his career.

 Takeoff also dropped his solo album, “The Last Rocket,” in 2018 and it was generally well-received.
 The lyricist tackles a variety of instrumentals and employs an arsenal of flows, all while making it a point to craft pleasant choruses.
 “Last Memory” has a bass-quaking sound that is wavy and alluring.
 On “Insomnia” Takeoff rides the beat used by Juicy J earlier in the year for “Neighbor (feat.
 Travis Scott)” and brings it back to life, and better than the original, with smooth vocals and robust bars.
 “The Last Rocket” could be a preview of a memorable Takeoff performance on “Culture III.”
-Maybe he will take on a bigger role in the track-list and dazzle audiences.
+Maybe he will take on a bigger role in the track-list.

-Similar to how Offset’s collaboration tape with 21 Savage and Metro Boomin, “Without Warning,” and Quality Control’s 30-track project, “Quality Control: Control the Streets, Vol. 1,” indirectly promoted “Culture II,” these albums might be able to build the hype for “Culture III.”
+Similar to how Offset’s collaboration tape with 21 Savage and Metro Boomin, “Without Warning,” and Quality Control’s 30-track project, “Quality Control: Control the Streets, Vol. 1,” indirectly promoted “Culture II,” these solo albums might be able to build the hype for “Culture III.”
 However, the releases of “Without Warning” and “Quality Control: Control the Streets, Vol. 1” were in closer proximity to the release of “Culture II,” as both albums were released for fans in December, and the “Culture” installments have been coming out every January since 2017.
 In comparison, “QUAVO HUNCHO” and “The Last Rocket” came out in October and November, so the “Culture III” release may not benefit as much from these works.

 One thing that “Culture II” definitely got right was the release of the hot promotional single, “Stir Fry.”
-A promotional single gives fans a preview of a new sound, and if it’s infectious enough, the masses will flock to their computers upon the release of the full tape.
+A promotional single gives fans a preview of a new sound, and if it’s infectious enough, the masses will flock to their streaming services upon the release of the full tape.
 Since both “Culture” installments had the advantage of a scorching single setting up the release of the album, it is possible that “Culture III” could fail to reach its predecessors level of widespread success.

 In total, the timing is off for the third-chapter’s release and their efforts to promote the project seem scrambled.
 As a result, “Culture III” appears, at the moment, to be a rushed album based on a theme that has meant, and will continue to mean, basically nothing.
 I feel as if the group is mostly rushing to release the album so that it can come out on the same day as their previous projects did in the last two years.